 Note on Traineeships: When current State employees with prior graded State service transition into traineeships, there will be cases where these individuals will be compensated at a higher rate than the hiring rate of the "equated salary grade" of a traineeship.
 Specifically, in these cases, the starting compensation of a traineeship will be the higher of either: 1) the hiring rate of the "equated salary grade;" or 2) an employee's current graded salary.
 For those current State employees with no prior graded service who transition into traineeships, these individuals will be compensated at the hiring rate of the "equated salary grade."
 Overall, because of the various intricacies associated with the State's salary mechanics, the Office of the State Comptroller should be consulted regarding the actual compensation paid to any State employee transiting to a traineeship.

-As a Correction Officer, in general, under the direct supervision of a higher-ranking officer, you would be responsible for the custody and security, as well as the safety and well-being, of criminal offenders in New York State Correctional Facilities.
-You would supervise the movement and activities of inmates, make periodic rounds of assigned areas, conduct searches for contraband, maintain order within the facility, and prepare reports as necessary.
-You would advise inmates of the rules and regulations governing the operation of the facility and assist them in resolving problems.
+As a Correction Officer, under the direct supervision of a higher-ranking officer, you would be responsible for the custody and security, as well as the safety and well-being, of incarcerated individuals in New York State Correctional Facilities.
+You would supervise the movement and activities of incarcerated individuals, make periodic rounds of assigned areas, conduct searches for contraband, maintain order within the facility, and prepare reports as necessary.
+You would advise incarcerated individuals of the rules and regulations governing the operation of the facility and assist them in resolving problems.
 You would have a high degree of responsibility for your actions and decisions.
-You will play a large role in the rehabilitative process related to the incarcerated population.
+You would play a large role in the rehabilitative process related to the incarcerated population.
 You may also be required to carry firearms in the performance of certain duties and to perform other related work as required.

 There is no classification standard available at this time for this title.
 For additional information regarding other titles this will bring you to the NYS Title and Salary Plan.
 If there is a classification standard available there will be a link under the column labeled STD NO. If no link is available there is no classification standard available at this time for that title.